At Openfield, we’re committed to protecting and respecting your privacy.

 Any questions regarding this Notice and our privacy practices should be sent by email to [email protected] or by writing to 250 East Fifth Street, Suite 2070, Cincinnati, OH 45202.

-Usage Data is data collected automatically either generated by the use of the Site or from the Site infrastructure itself (for example, the duration of a page visit).
+Usage Data is data collected automatically either generated by the use of the Services or from the Website infrastructure itself (for example, the duration of a page visit).

 Cookies are small pieces of data stored on a user’s device.